top of page

 Fertilizer

-I don't fertilize any of them but there are some cactus food you can buy.
+I don't fertilize any of them, but there are some cactus food options you can buy.

 Which one do you own?
-Have you ever heard of the Snow white opuntia?
+Have you ever heard of the Snow White Opuntia?
 Let me hear your voice with a comment.
-Remember to subscrive to Voyage à nue!
+Remember to subscribe to Voyage à nue!

 FIN